18F/join.tts.gsa.gov/pages/positions/18f-upcoming-ux-designer-gs15.md

 - **18F Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact driven environment

-If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Superior, or Qualified).
+If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

 If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.